syncfusion-content/windowsforms-docs/WindowsForms/SfListView/GettingStarted.md

 *   Syncfusion.SfListView.WinForms

-2.Create the SfListView control instance and add it to the control collection of Form.
+2. Create the SfListView control instance and add it to the form.

 {% tabs %}
 {% highlight c# %}